Estelindis/aikido/README.md

 ## Media
 - Background images were taken from [Pexels](https://www.pexels.com/) and [Shutterstock](https://www.shutterstock.com/).
 - Gallery images were provided by the MU Aikido Club, and can also be seen on the club Facebook page.
+- [Bulk Resize Images](https://bulkresizephotos.com/en) was used to resize all gallery photos to a width of 1000 pixels, as several were originally much wider than this, leading to an initially lower Lighthouse report score.
 - Images compression was done via [Tiny PNG](https://tinypng.com/).
 - Image editing, including site prototyping, was performed using GIMP 2.10.24.
 - The icons used in the footer come from [FontAwesome](https://fontawesome.com/).
 - Fonts used throughout the website were imported from [Google Fonts](https://fonts.google.com/).
 - Colours were chosen and checked for contrast on [Contast Grid](https://contrast-grid.eightshapes.com/).
+- A palette for easy viewing in this readme was generated at [Coolors](https://coolors.co/ffffff-ecd8d1-c7aea7-3f3130-2b1212).

 ## Other technologies
 - [GitHub](https://github.com/) provided a repository for the website.